usnistgov/FIPS201/_FIPS201/introduction.md

 informative (i.e., provide information details that do not affect compliance).
 This document is structured as follows:

 + [Section 1, Introduction](introduction.md#s-1), provides background information for understanding the scope of this Standard.
-This section is *informative and normative*.
+This section is *informative* unless otherwise marked as normative.
 + [Section 2, Common Identification, Security, and Privacy Requirements](requirements.md#s-2), outlines the requirements for identity proofing, registration, and issuance, by establishing the control and security objectives for compliance with [[HSPD-12]](../_Appendix/references.md#ref-HSPD-12).
 This section is *normative*.